Ryo-samurai6340/AIVisualDoppelganger/README.md

 # AI Visual Doppelganger
-[AI Visual Doppelganger](https://ai-visual-doppelganger.onrender.com/) is a Flask-based web application designed to replicate images in a few minutes using AI.
+[AI Visual Doppelganger](https://ai-visual-doppelganger.onrender.com/) is a Flask-based web application tool designed to replicate images in a few minutes using AI.
 It employs genetic algorithms to evolve a population of binary individuals, gradually optimizing them to match the input image while introducing a camouflage pattern.

 ## Table of Contents
 - [Features](#features)